Larry Wilson (American football): Career

 Wilson retired after the 1972 season.
 He is one of the few players to have played in the NFL for at least 10 years without having taken part in an official playoff game.
 The closest he came to postseason play was in 1964, when the Cardinals played in and won the Playoff Bowl, a postseason third-place game.
-It was one of only five winning seasons the Cardinals had during his 13-year career.
+Although it counted as a playoff game at the time, it has since been retconned as an exhibition.
+The 1964 season was also one of only five winning seasons the Cardinals had during his 13-year career.